panzerdp/dmitripavlutin.com/posts/173-react-forwardref/index.md

 `Child` component renders `<div ref={ref}>Hello, World!</div>` under a condition.
 Initially `show` prop is `true`, thus `elementRef` is `<div>Hello, World!</div>`.

-Clicking "Toggle" button makes `show` as `false`.
+Clicking "Toggle" button makes `show` become `false`.
 Which makes the ternary operator in `<Child>` render `null` &mdash; and not render the div element.
 Thus `elementRef` in the parent becomes `null`.

 ### 5.2 Pass ref as a prop

 In the [first section](#1-refs-in-child-components) I mentioned that if you assign to `ref` prop an actual ref, React will throw a warning `Warning: Function components cannot be given refs.`

-But what if you try to use a custom property, for example `elementRef`, and pass the ref down to the child component using that custom property.
+But what about using a custom property, for example, `elementRef`, and passing the ref down to the child component using the custom prop?

 Let's take a look: